jvineis/EEMB1105-FISH-COI/README.md

     ssh *user.name*@login.discovery.neu.edu

-instead of *user.name*, add your own credentials (usually, last name followed by a ".", then your first initial enter your password when prompted
+instead of *user.name*, add your own credentials (usually, last name followed by a ".", then your first initial enter your password when prompted.
+Your password will not show up as you type - because someone might be reading it over your shoulder.

 ## 3. change to the course directory